saurabhmehta1601/chat-buddy-react-website/README.md

 ### 3.3 GPT-3 model text-davinci-003

 It is most capable GPT-3 model.
 Can do any task the other GTP-3 models can do, often with higher quality, longer output and better instruction-following.
 Also supports inserting completions within text.

+### 3.3 AWS Lambda

+AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
+AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
+You pay only for the compute time you consume - there is no charge when your code is not running.